 Capos are commonly used on acoustic guitars but can be used on electric guitars as well.
 Not a lot of people use capos on electric guitars because they are already easier to use and are played differently compared to acoustic guitars.

-The tone of an electric guitar is different from that of an acoustic guitar, so a capo might not be necessary.
-Most professional musicians who play electric guitars do not use a capo, but some do.
+The tone of an electric guitar differs from an acoustic guitar, so a capo isn’t always needed.
+Most professional electric guitarists don’t use a capo, though some do.

 Contents